enisdenjo/graphql-ws/PROTOCOL.md

 - `id` used for uniquely identifying server responses and connecting them with the client's requests
 - `payload` holding the extra "payload" information to go with the specific message type

+Multiple operations identified with separate IDs can be active at any time and their messages can be interleaved on the connection.

 The server can close the socket (kick the client off) at any time.
 The close event dispatched by the server is used to describe the fatal error to the client.

 The client closes the socket and the connection by dispatching a `1000: Normal Closure` close event to the server indicating a normal closure.